Diseases & Conditions

 - The amount of displacement (shifting of the bone fragments)

 Growth plate fractures require thoughtful treatment because the long-term consequences may include an ankle that grows crookedly or legs that may be unequal in length.

-Perhaps the most widely used classificaiton system for growth plate fractures is the Salter-Harris system.
+Perhaps the most widely used classification system for growth plate fractures is the Salter-Harris system.
 The Salter-Harris classification indicates the amount of damage to the growth plate and the likelihood of developing a growth disturbance.
-In this article, the Salter-Harris system is used to describe several types of ractures and their treatment options.
+In this article, the Salter-Harris system is used to describe several types of fractures and their treatment options.

 Type I and Type II Fractures

 Type I fractures break through the bone at the growth plate, separating the bone end from the bone shaft and completely disrupting the growth plate.
 Type II fractures break through part of the bone at the growth plate and crack through the bone shaft.
 Both of these types of fractures can usually be treated without surgery.

 Type III and type IV fractures are more prone to developing a growth disturbance, which may result in a crooked ankle.
 It is especially critical that the bone be aligned as perfectly as possible in these fractures.
 Often, surgical treatment is needed to better align and stabilize these fractures.

 Type V fractures are usually identified long after the fracture has healed when a growth disturbance develops.

 A fracture that is properly aligned needs only to be stabilized in a walking boot or cast to allow for proper healing.
 Your child's doctor will guide you on when it is safe for your child to put weight on the injured ankle. these fractures should be healed in 4 to 6 weeks.